PipeCruz/8SeatingChart/README.md

 - Students can be moved to an empty seat.
 - Students can have their seats swapped.
 - A custom seating chart can be loaded and will fill seats in column major order.
+# Features
+JavaFX:
+-GUI
+JavaIO:
+-importing/exporting of a .csv to load a custom chart (5x5)